n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 ![](/_images/doc2/advanced-settings_16.png){ loading=lazy }

 In this table you see six rows of which only three would be relevant to you.
 In the first two columns there are two criteria that have to be extracted separately.
-These will be your mapped columns, all the other ones have to be trained as custom columns. <br> And this is how it works step by step:
+These will be your mapped columns, all the other ones have to be trained as custom columns. <br> It works as follows:

 Select the two [header rows](/doc2/table-extraction/advanced-settings/#header-row-count) as well as two minimum grouped rows as these should be grouped to one row.